CryptoJones/DirectoryCleaner/README.md

-On first run, the program will generate a DirectoryCleaner.Config file.
+On first run, the program will generate a DirectoryCleaner.config file.

 The default directory in the config file is the user's desktop.